Rlin232/rlin232.github.io/_projects/QuantumML.md

 category: school
 related_publications: false
 ---
-For Stanford Online High School's UP135, the final project involved writing a brief paper a topic of your choosing.
+For Stanford Online High School's UP135: Introduction to Quantum Computing, the final project involved writing a brief paper a topic of your choosing.
 I decided to explore the structural similarities between a CNN and a quantum circuit.

 <embed src="{{ site.baseurl }}/assets/pdf/RyanLin-UP135-FinalProject.pdf" type="application/pdf" width="100%" height="600px" />